 Finally, even though we were completely stuffed full and it wasn’t at all necessary, we ordered dessert.
 The purpose of the visit was to try the food, right?
 So we did it in the name of research – honest.

 The kids had a froyo dessert included with their meal deal and so that’s what they had.
-Badger had peanut butter flavour and Robot had caramel flavour – both were lovely.
+Louis had peanut butter flavour and Rowan had caramel flavour – both were lovely.

 Ted and I shared a dessert of ‘chocolate raindrops’ which were absolutely worth the ever expanding waistline.
 At £5.95, they were also good value because honestly – I’d go into town just for those!